opensearch-project/project-website/_posts/2025-10-29-opensearch-new-ppl-capabilities.md

 #### Combine datasets within single queries ####
 This release enhances PPL data manipulation capabilities with new commands for flexible data combination and field operations.
 The `append` command combines results from multiple queries into a unified dataset, enabling users to merge data from different sources or time ranges within a single operation.
 The `join` command combines two datasets together, the left side could be an index or results from piped commands, the right side could be either an index or a `subsearch`.

-Example for using `join`
+The following example combines web log data with geographical IP data.
+Which allows you to see which countries generate the most traffic using `join` command:
 ```
-# Combines web log data with geographical IP data.
-# Which allows you to see which countries generate the most traffic.
 PPL> source = web_logs
   | join type=inner client_ip [source=ip_geodata]
   | stats count() as total_requests by country